MrYsLab/python_banyan/docs/example11.md

 Lines 49 through 60 set the pin mode for both the push button and the LED.

-Note: The pibrella requires that the pull-down resistor be enabled on the Raspberry Pi.
+Note: The Pibrella requires that the pull-down resistor be enabled on the Raspberry Pi.
 Line 52 enables the pull-down resistor.

 A "glitch" filter is set on line 56 to prevent the push button from